MicrosoftDocs/query-docs/query-languages/dax/userelationship-function-dax.md

 =CALCULATE(SUM(InternetSales[SalesAmount]), USERELATIONSHIP(InternetSales[ShippingDate], DateTime[Date]))
 ```

-In Power Pivot: drag your new measure to the Values area in the right pane, drag the InternetSales[ShippingDate] column to the Row Labels area; you now have Internet Sales sliced by shipping date instead of by order date as is usually shown in these examples.
+Drag your new measure to the Values area in the right pane, drag the InternetSales[ShippingDate] column to the Row Labels area; you now have Internet Sales sliced by shipping date instead of by order date as is usually shown in these examples.

 For this example to work the relationships between InternetSales[ShipmentDate] and DateTime[Date] must exist and should not be the active relationship; also, the relationship between InternetSales[OrderDate] and DateTime[Date] should exist and should be the active relationship.